-\subheader{Representation Learning for Temporal Link Prediction.} State-of-the-art graph learning models for dynamic graphs are generally based on different kinds of neural networks, from recurrent neural networks \cite{kumar_predicting_2019}, to graph neural networks and graph transformers \cite{yu_towards_2024}.
-During training, continuous-time models typically receive the sequence of edges $\E$ up to a time $t$ as input and learn for each node $v\in\V$ a time-aware representation $\bm{z}_v^t\in\Real^D$.
+\subheader{Representation Learning for Temporal Link Prediction.} Most state-of-the-art graph learning models for dynamic graphs are based on various kinds of neural networks, from recurrent neural networks \citep{kumar_predicting_2019}, to graph neural networks \citep{rossi_temporal_2020} and graph transformers \citep{yu_better_2024}.
+During training, continuous-time models receive the sequence of edges $\E$ up to a time $t$ as input and learn a time-aware representation $\bm{z}_v^t\in\Real^D$ for each node $v\in\V$.
 For dynamic link prediction, the input edges are directly used as positive examples, and optimized such that the existence of an edge $(u,v)$ at test time $t'\geq t$ can be predicted from the corresponding pair of representations $\bm{z}^t_u, \bm{z}^t_v$.
-There is some technical complexity in this optimization, as most models also require negative, i.e., non-existent edges, in the training.
-Using all non-existent edges is typically infeasible since the size of the training data grows quadratically with the number of nodes.
-Further, empirical social networks are typically very sparse, such that models would be prone to simply predicting all edges as negative.
-Therefore, a set of negative training edges needs to be sampled \cite{yang_evaluating_2015}.
-This is further complicated in the temporal context by also needing to consider issues such as the timestamps of negative samples, whether or not to specifically sample edges which have been present previously and whether to include nodes which will only become active at a future timestep.
-Similar issues also carry over to the evaluation of these models, where negative samples are incorporated in any test set.
-In the literature, it is often the case that, for each positive edge, a negative edge at the same timestep is sampled, but there are more complex strategies such as historical sampling, i.e., explicitly sampling from previously positive edges \cite{yu_towards_2024}.
+There is some technical complexity in this optimization, as most models also require negative, i.e., non-existent edges, in training.
+Using all negative edges is generally infeasible since the size of the training data grows quadratically with the number of nodes.
+Further, empirical social networks are typically very sparse, such that models would be prone to predicting all edges as negative.
+Instead, a set of negative training edges needs to be sampled \citep{yang_evaluating_2015}.
+This is further complicated in the temporal context by also needing to consider issues such as the timestamps of negative samples, whether or not to specifically sample edges which have been present previously and whether to include nodes which will only become active at a future timestamp.
+Similar issues also carry over to the model evaluation, where negative samples are incorporated in any test set.
+In the literature, it is a common approach to sample one negative edge for each positive edge at the same timestamp, but there are more complex strategies, such as explicitly sampling from previously positive edges \citep{yu_better_2024}.